 If you live with a sloped roof, aluminum can be bent to curve around it where steel has a harder time conforming and being changed.

 Aluminum stores less heat and cools quicker, but cannot withstand as high of temperatures as steel can.

 Both types of metal roofs are waterproof as water slides right off the metal panels.
 Insects and animals also cannot chew through the metal as easily, preventing vermin from getting inside your house.
 Both types are often covered in coatings for aesthetics and an extra layer of protection.
-If you need metal roofs in Saint Louis, MO, call Conner Roofing at 314-696-5886 today.
+If you need metal roofs in St. Louis, MO, call Conner Roofing at 314-696-5886 today.